JamesMorrow1024/NoahAI/README.md

 $pip install -r requirements.txt
 $python main.py listen
 ```
+3. Unzip inference.zip
-3. Go to the interface folder and run the below code.
+4. Go to the interface folder and run the below code.
 This will run the interface you can test the model.
 ```
 $npm i
 $npm run dev